MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configure-AD-FS-Extranet-Lockout-Protection.md

 For more information, see [Configuring Account Lockout](https://blogs.technet.microsoft.com/secguide/2014/08/13/configuring-account-lockout/).

 ## Known Issues
-There is a known issue where the AD user account cannot authenticate with AD FS because the **badPwdCount** attribute is not replicated to the domain controller that ADFS is querying.
+There is a known issue where the AD user account cannot authentication with AD FS because the **badPwdCount** attribute is not replicated to the domain controller that ADFS is querying.
 See [2971171](https://support.microsoft.com/help/2971171/adfs-authentication-issue-for-active-directory-users-when-extranet-loc) for more details.
 You can find all AD FS QFEs that have been released so far [here](../deployment/updates-for-active-directory-federation-services-ad-fs.md).

 ## Key points to remember
 - The Extranet Lockout feature only works for the **extranet scenario** where the authentication requests come through the Web Application Proxy